brocaar/chirpstack-network-server/docs/content/features/device-profile.md

 - [ ] **MaxDutyCycle** Maximum duty cycle supported by the End-Device
 - [X] **RFRegion** RF region name (automatically set by LoRa Server)
 - [ ] **Supports32bitFCnt** End-Device uses 32bit FCnt (mandatory for LoRaWAN 1.0 End-Device) (always set to `true`)

+## Geolocation buffer

+The following extra fields can be used to configure the geolocation buffer:

+- **GeolocBufferTTL** Maximum TTL for items in the geolocation buffer.
+- **GeolocMinBufferSize** Minimum required buffer size before using geolocation.